 This bacterium causes vomiting, diarrhea, fever, refusal to eat, gurgling stomach sounds, lethargy, dehydration, and drooling and panting (in dogs).
 Salmonella is easily transmitted between infected pets and humans.

 Coccidia is a single-celled organism that lives in the intestines of dogs.
 It can cause bloody diarrhea, vomiting, loss of appetite, dehydration, and in severe instances, death in dogs.

 In addition to these afflictions (and others) which can be transmitted through dog waste, other issues arise as well, including poor water quality.
 According to the EPA (Environmental Protection Agency) “Pet waste also contains nutrients that promote weed and algae growth (eutrophication).
 Cloudy and green, Eutrophic water makes swimming and recreation unappealing or even unhealthy.”
 And, “decaying pet waste consumes oxygen and sometimes releases ammonia.
 Low oxygen levels and ammonia can damage the health of fish and other aquatic life.

 There are plenty of products out there that help you do your part without getting your hands dirty.
 You can use pick-up bags to protect your hands and pooper scoopers so you don’t even have to bend over.
 There are even biodegradable bags on the market now so you can be even more environmentally friendly.
 The best way to dispose of dog waste?
-Either flush it down the toilet, or place it in a dog-waste disposal system, like the Doggie Dooley
+Either flush it down the toilet, or place it in a dog-waste disposal system.

 Bottom line?
 Pick up your pooch’s poo and you’ll help everyone around you (including neighborhood dogs, kids, and fishies) stay healthy.